 Are you upset, angry, disappointed, sad or slightly miffed?

 For me personally, I always find that addressing and owning my feelings helps me.
 What doesn’t help is denying or hiding from them.
 I find that if I try to hide from my feelings, they have a way of rising up to bite me later!
 (I find I get snappy when trying to push down my feelings.)

 Now before you starting thinking that dealing with feelings sounds like a lot of effort, bear in mind that this isn’t always some big long drawn out process!
 Once you get better at dealing with and processing your feelings, it can happen fairly quickly.

 As mentioned in an earlier post, it helps to know your trigger words so that you can effectively deal with them.

 The same can go for comparisons.
 A particular comparison from a particular person can trigger an emotional reaction.

-If someone at work say you should act more like someone in a similar role, you might easily just shrug it off as their opinion and it might have no affect on you whatsoever.
+If someone at work says you should act more like someone in a similar role, you might easily just shrug it off as their opinion and it might have no effect on you whatsoever.

 Whereas if a parent tells you something similar, it can trigger a completely different response.